IgVincon/IgVincon.github.io/index.md

 # Data Engineer - Software Developer

-Inquisitive Data Engineer with 5+ years of experience in Applied Research.
+Inquisitive Data Engineer with 5+ years of experience in Data Analysis and Applied Research.
 Career highlights include working in [INDI] (a national scale research project), authoring two peer reviewed papers[^1]<sup>,</sup> [^2], [a book chapter] and 10+ data driven reports addressed to authorities such as The World Bank.

 [*Head to About page →*]